CV Pipeline Customization#

 • Re-identification model for higher accuracy tracking as mentioned in VSS CV Pipeline Models

-All the three default models can be replaced with custom finetuned models.
+All these default models can be replaced with custom finetuned models.
 Custom finetuned models can be configured in cv_pipeline_tracker_config.yml section in the overrides file as described below.

 1. Mount the custom models: The custom models must be locally available on the host machine.
 Mount the host machine paths by adding extraPodVolumes and extraPodVolumeMounts to the overrides file: